-After review of the site-specific buffer specifications for "in-play" aquatic hazard areas on the golf course, the Fazio concurred with the original Ernie Els design team determination that establishment of the low/high grass mixture along some of the surface water features at the site would result in unacceptable levels of interference with legal play.
+After review of the site-specific buffer specifications for "in-play" aquatic hazard areas on the golf course, the Ernie ElsFazio concurred with the original Ernie Els design team determinedation that establishment of the low/high grass mixture along some of the surface water features at the site would result in unacceptable levels of interference with legal play.
 These instances are limited to fairway areas bisected by streams, and ponded areas whose edges border fairway approaches to greens or the green fringe.
 For this reason, some terrestrial enhancement areas now include, or have been entirely replaced with, a "high-cut" fescue rough (4 to 6 inches in height) which will vary from 5 to 15 feet in width along these specific hazards.
 This "high-cut" rough will be established to provide a minimum level of attenuation for overland storm water flow during high precipitation events.
 These rough areas will receive the same limits on the use of insecticides and herbicides described in the IPM program for individual water quality buffers and terrestrial habitat enhancement areas at the site (See Section 4.3).
 Mitigation structures reduce impacts to aquatic systems and provide resident wildlife with unobstructed access to the ecological services that in-stream and aquatic edge habitats provide.
 Three different types of mitigation structures are identified in the BMP.

-Figures ENV-4 - ENV-6 in Appendix C show the locations and approximate area of coverage for all conservation buffers and water quality buffers on the Site.
+Figures ENV-4 - ENV-6 in Appendix C show the locations and approximate area of coverage for all conservation buffersand, water quality buffers, terrestrial and aquatic enhancement areas and mitigation structures on the Site.
+Supplemental Figures ENV 7 ENV 9 provide additional detail specific to buffer width, and buffer location in relation to on site steep (>30% grade) slopes.
 Detailed descriptions of buffer locations and buffering quality (e.g., aquatic edge coverage, in linear feet, for water quality and conservation buffers) at each on-site habitat unit are listed on Table 1, Appendix D. Table 1, Part 1 includes a summary description of both the current and proposed water quality buffer (minimum width 30 feet), coverage at each habitat unit.
 This comparison effectively illustrates the significant commitment that has been made to increase the quality, area and effectiveness of natural vegetative buffers at the site.
-In total, the project will include the creation of over 9,620 feet of new water quality buffers at existing sensitive aquatic habitats throughout the site.
+In total, the project will include the creation of over 9.8009,620 feet of new water quality buffers at existing sensitive aquatic habitats throughout the site.
 Table 1, Part 2 includes a summary of the buffer locations and buffering quality at each of the project's newly created aquatic habitats, including all on-site storm water management basins.
 Many of these newly created aquatic habitats will serve double duty as both aquatic hazards (golf course) and storm water management basins.
 Use as aquatic hazards does, in some instances, significantly reduce opportunities to establish water quality buffers along the majority of the aquatic edge at a few newly created locations.
-However, and evaluation of all newly create aquatic habitats and their associated buffer coverage shows that, in total coverage, the establishment of effective water quality buffers coverage (83% coverage) will be consistent with existing conditions (61% coverage) at the site.
-All buffers and aquatic habitat enhancements are cross referenced between the Figures ENV-4, 5, 6 and Tables D-1, parts 1 and 2 to facilitate review of buffer location at each habitat and storm water management unit on the Site.
+However, and evaluation of all newly create aquatic habitats and their associated buffer coverage shows that, in total coverage, the establishment of effective water quality buffers coverage (7583%) coverage) will be consistent with existing conditions (61% coverage) at the site.
+All buffers and aquatidaguatic habitat enhancements, enhancements, and structures are cross referenced between the Figures ENV-4, 5, 6 and Tables D-1, parts 1 and 2 to facilitate review of buffer location and functional value at each habitat and storm water management unit on the Site.